 The Medical Director must be a physician licensed to practice in the Commonwealth of Pennsylvania.
-The c.
-Clinical Director

-Medical Director is responsible for the management of the physician and physical health services provided to Participants and for advising the Contractor and Member Advisory Committee on health-related issues.
+The Medical Director is responsible for the management of the physician and physical health services provided to Participants and for advising the Contractor and Member Advisory Committee on health-related issues.